ejoi8/esiil/AI_HANDOVER.md

 - Do not document or code against a `CertificateResource`; it does not exist in the current app.
 - Do not assume event registration is public-listable; there is no public `/events` index.
 - Do not bypass `nokp` normalization rules in the request classes.
-- Do not forget Node is required for certificate rendering.
+- Do not assume Node is required for certificate downloads; it is only needed for frontend asset builds and the designer UI.
 - Do not ignore `certificate_template_update_mode` when changing rendering logic.
 - Do not change public route semantics without updating the session-based authorization checks and tests.